Astitva2051/snippeter-vscode-extension/README.md

 ### 1. **Login**

-- Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) or click the Snippet-er icon in the status bar.
+- Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and search for `Snippet-er: Login`.
-- Search for `Snippet-er: Login` and select it.
+- Alternatively, click the Snippet-er icon in the status bar and select "Login."
 - Enter your email and password to log in.
-- If the credentials are invalid, you will be prompted to register.

-### 2. **Register**
+### 2. **Logout**

-- If you don't have an account, you can register by selecting the "Register" option when prompted.
+- Open the command palette and search for `Snippet-er: Logout`.
-- Alternatively, click the Snippet-er icon in the status bar and select "Register."
+- Alternatively, click the Snippet-er icon in the status bar and select "Logout."
-- This will redirect you to the registration page in your browser.
+- This will clear your authentication token and log you out.

 ### 3. **Create a Snippet**

 - Highlight the code you want to save in the editor.
-- Right-click and select `Snippet-er: Create New Snippet` from the context menu, use the command palette, or click the Snippet-er icon in the status bar to run the same command.
+- Right-click and select `Snippet-er: Create New Snippet` from the context menu or use the command palette.
+- Alternatively, click the Snippet-er icon in the status bar and select "Create Snippet."
 - Provide the following details:
   - **Title**: A name for your snippet.
   - **Tags**: (Optional) Comma-separated tags for categorization.